The Ultimate K-Beauty Routine for Oily Skin

 This is your targeted treatment step.
 Pick one primary concern:

-For acne-prone oily skin: Choose serums with niacinamide (reduces inflammation and regulates sebum), azelaic acid (80% effective for acne, also brightens), or retinol (80% effective for acne, also anti-aging).
+Other strong actives for this step: azelaic acid (80% effective for acne, also brightens) and retinol (80% effective for acne, also anti-aging).

 For oily skin with hyperpigmentation: Look for tranexamic acid (81% effective for hyperpigmentation) or vitamin C (80% effective for dark spots).
 Both work well with oily skin since they're typically in lightweight, fast-absorbing formulas.

 Budget-friendly tip: Korean serums often combine multiple actives in one product (like niacinamide + hyaluronic acid), giving you more bang for your buck.
+Check Seoul Sister's Best-of Category pages for top-rated options by category, powered by live Olive Young bestseller rankings.

 Step 6: Lightweight Moisturizer